40net-cloud/fortinet-azure-solutions/FortiGate/Playground/Active-Passive-ELB-2ILB/README.md

-# Active/Passive High Available FortiGate pair with external and internal Azure Standard Load Balancer
+# FortiGate Active/Passive High Availability with Azure Standard Load Balancer - External and Internal

 # Introduction

-This design adds a second internal interface to seperate for example ExpressRoute.
+This design adds a second internal interface to seperate for example ExpressRoute, use zones or VDOM.
 Deployment is similar to the basic building block Active-Passive with Exteral and Internal Azure Load Balancer found [here](../../Active-Passive-ELB-ILB/README.md).
 The main difference is that we added an extra network interface.
+A Terraform version is available [here](Terraform/)

 # Design